 Some companies buy in French flour and rebrand it or sell it under the original brand name.
 Others buy in the wheat and mill it in the UK.

-- Wessex Mill sell Type 65 I will be trying this one soon!
+- Wessex Mill sell and Type 65

 - Bakery Bits sell flour milled by Foricher in France.
 Types T45, T55, T65 , T110 and T150 are available.
 I’ve had the opportunity to visit the mill in France and can highly recommend the flour.